beckejo/it3038c-scripts/project2/README.md

 ======

 Simple missile command game where you defend 6 cities and 3 silos from incoming missiles.
-See splash screen for game instructions.
+See in game splash screen for full instructions.

 To run the game, download the project folder and run the file JProject2.py